frankframework/frankframework/CONTRIBUTING.md

 - ctrl-c
 - cd .. ; mvn clean install ; cd example ; mvn jetty:run

-The jetty-maven-plugin requires Maven 3 and Java 1.7.
+In the past, it was observed that the jetty-maven-plugin required Maven 3 and Java 1.7.
+Presently, we work with Java 8 and Eclipse 2019-03.
+Working with Jetty has to be tested.
+At WeAreFrank!, development happens with Eclipse as is described below.

 ## Submitting changes